James Madison Dukes softball

-The James Madison Dukes softball team represents James Madison University in NCAA Division I college softball.
-The team participates in the Sun Belt Conference (SBC) and plays home games in Veterans Memorial Park.
+The James Madison Dukes softball is the team that represents James Madison University in NCAA Division I college softball.
+The team currently participates in the Sun Belt Conference (SBC) and they play their home games in Veterans Memorial Park.
 JMU has won six CAA championships, including back-to-back Championships in 2016 and 2017.
 The Dukes have been to the NCAA Division I softball tournament nine times, hosting Regionals and Super Regionals in 2016.
-The team's head coach is Loren LaPorte, leading the Dukes to a 197–74 record in six seasons.
+The team's current head coach is Loren LaPorte, leading the Dukes to a 197–74 record in her first six seasons.